- Staggering bond maturities can help to create a predictable stream of bond income.

 It's worth noting however, that bond ladders don't completely eliminate rate risk, the price of bonds in the ladder continues to fluctuate as rates change, and an investor will still face periodic reinvestment risk for some portion of the portfolio.

 Managing reinvestment risk

-Interest payments from the bonds in a ladder can provide predictable cash flow.
+Interest payments from the bonds in a ladder can provide scheduled cash flows.
 In addition, the ladder can help you manage reinvestment risk.
-To illustrate, say you invested all your fixed-income allocation in a single bond.
-That bond eventually would mature, the issuer would return your principal, and you’d have to purchase a new bond if you wanted to continue generating income or maintain your portfolio’s asset allocation mix.
-But if interest rates and bond yields had decreased in the meantime, you wouldn’t be able to generate as much income as before with the same amount invested—at least not without taking on additional investment risk.
-That’s a predicament some investors who rely on investment income won’t want to find themselves in.
+What is reinvestment risk?
+Say you invest in an individual bond.
+That bond eventually would mature, the issuer would return your principal, and you'd have to purchase a new bond if you wanted to continue generating income or maintain your portfolio's asset allocation mix.
+But if interest rates and bond yields had decreased in the meantime, you wouldn’t be able to generate as much income as before with the same amount invested in a similar quality bond.
+That’s a predicament some investors who rely on investment income won't want to find themselves in.

-“A bond ladder gives you a framework in which to balance the flexibility of short-term bonds with the potentially higher yields that longer-term bonds typically offer” says Carter.
-“In that way, ladders may also be a way to protect ourselves from the emotional swings of investing, because the short-term bonds typically have lower duration and lower price volatility than long-term bonds.”
+"A bond ladder gives you a framework in which to balance the reinvestment opportunities of short-term bonds with the potentially higher yields that longer-term bonds typically offer," says Carter.

 Bond ladder considerations

 While building a bond ladder may help you manage interest rate and reinvestment risk to some extent, there are 6 important guidelines to consider to make sure you are diversified and to attempt to protect yourself from undue credit risk.